whl1729/note/computer/cpp/icom/7_on_the_cusp_of_the_object_model.md

     - Space and time efficiency.
 If there are a hundred member functions associated with a class, but your program uses only two for one type and five for a second type, then instantiating the additional 193 can be a significant time and space hit.
     - Unimplemented functionality.
 Not all types with which a template is instantiated support all the operators (such as i/o and the relational operators) required by the complete set of member functions.
 By instantiating only those member functions actually used, a template is able to support types that otherwise would generate compile-time errors.

-4. All typedependent checking involving the template parameters must be deferred until an actual instantiation occurs.
+4. All type-dependent checking involving the template parameters must be deferred until an actual instantiation occurs.

 5. In current implementation, a template declaration has only limited error checking applied to it prior to an instantiation of an actual set of parameters.